Nelly Rivas: Encounter with Perón

 It is unknown whether the relationship between Nelly Rivas and Perón really took place.
 The relationship is considered an allegation.
 Victoria Allison considers the story a part of smear campaign against Perón conducted the military junta of Pedro Eugenio Aramburu, which included similar charges and rumours about Perón.
 Ferreyra notes that despite the story being a popular talking point amongst anti-Peronist circles, the Argentinian public at large did not believe the allegations, writing: "As the years went by, the persistence of the Peronist identity among the popular classes was a clear sign of the ineffectiveness of these denunciations."
 Argentine newspaper Agencia NOVA describes the relationship as "a falsehood", while Argentine lawyer and historian Ignacio Cloppet wrote that the affair was "a falsity".
 In 2021, Infobae published Cloppet's article in which he argued that the military junta altered witness testimonies and fabricated the case file.

 Historian Norberto Galasso also questioned the veracity of the accusation, noting that the affair was not corroborated by Perón's domestic staff.
 Commenting on the claim that Rivas lived together with Perón in the presidential palace Casa Rosada, he wrote: "It is ruled out that the girl had lived at the presidential residence, since this information would have been disseminated through the residence's domestic staff, as well as visitors."
 According to Perón's staff, he had a relationship with a woman named García y García instead:

 Furthemore, after Evita's death, he is known to have led an austere life and displayed irreproachable behavior.
-Only the closest staff at the presidential residence allow us to hear of a sporadic romantic relatonship with a lady from a well-known family, also mentioned by Father Benítez, whose surname was García y García, but all with the utmost discretion.
+Only the closest staff at the presidential residence allow us to hear of a sporadic romantic relationship with a lady from a well-known family, also mentioned by Father Benítez, whose surname was García y García, but all with the utmost discretion.
 There were rumors of a possible marriage with Mary Terán de Weiss, the tennis player, but this remained a mere rumor.